larryhastings/big/README.md

 shows up on `stdout`.
 But what if you want to send the log somewhere else?

 All *positional* arguments to the `Log` constructor specify *destinations.*
+A *destination* is simply an object that the log sends messages to.
+You can specify as many destinations as you like when creating your `Log` instance; however you can't add or remove destinations later.

-A *destination* is a place that the log gets sent to.
-As we've already seen, if you don't specify any destinations when you construct the `Log`, it logs to `builtins.print`.
-You can make that explicit by passing in `print` as a positional argument:
+As we've already seen, if you don't specify any destinations when you construct the `Log`, the default is to log to `builtins.print`.
+You can explicitly configure your log to to this by passing in `print` as a positional argument:

 ```Python
 j = Log(print)